shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 <img src='{{ site.baseurl }}/img/getting-started/apps-are-made-of-extensions.png'/>
 </p>

-Extensions represent small features that are connected to application through [shortcuts]({{ site.baseurl }}/docs/extensions/getting-started/shortcut-and-screen).
-Application admin just connects wanted extensions to application's main navigation through Shoutem Builder and fills out the content!
+Extensions represent small features that are connected to application.
+Application owner connects wanted extensions to application's main navigation through Shoutem Builder and fills out the content!
 Shoutem prepared a bunch of **open sourced** extensions which you can easily customize to your needs.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/shoutem-extensions.png'/>